roberddd/PF2B/landing-page/docs/index.md

 !!! warning ""
     PF2B does **not** guarantee 100% compatibility with all plants.
 With over 23,000 presets, it is impractical to manually test and verify each one.
 However, most plants should import correctly without manual intervention.

-    If you encounter issues, such as incorrect texture settings or geometry problems, [please reach out](https://pf2b.roberd.net/support/).
+    If you encounter issues, such as incorrect texture settings or geometry problems, [please reach out](https://pf2b.roberd.net/support/){ target="_blank" }.
 I will do my best to resolve them by adding plant-specific configurations to the addon.

-    **For more details, see the [PF2B: Under the Hood](https://pf2b.roberd.net/support/pf2b_under_the_hood/) page.**
+    **For more details, see the [PF2B: Under the Hood](https://pf2b.roberd.net/support/pf2b_under_the_hood/){ target="_blank" } page.**

 ---

 ## Documentation

-Extensive documentation is available [here](https://pf2b.roberd.net/){target="_blank"}.
+Extensive documentation is available [here](https://pf2b.roberd.net/){ target="_blank" }.
 If you have any questions about how this all works or how to set things up, please refer to the '**Getting Started**' section in the documentation.
 You'll also find detailed information about all the available settings and troubleshooting guides.

 ---